canonical/rockcraft/docs/reference/rockcraft.yaml.rst

 **Required**: Yes

-The set of architecture-specific ROCKs to be built.
+The set of architecture-specific rocks to be built.
 Supported architectures are:
 ``amd64``, ``arm64``, ``armhf``, ``i386``, ``ppc64el``, ``riscv64`` and ``s390x``.

 Entries in the ``platforms`` dict can be free-form strings, or the name of a